jaredbotte/asic-prototyping-labs/documents/custom-game-controller.md

 - Breadboard (Large one will do but a small one is ideal)
 - Buttons (any size/type will work)
 - 10k Resistors
-- Jumper cable with at least one female end (Can be obtained from the ECE shop)
+- 5 Jumper cables with at least one female end (Can be obtained from the ECE shop)
 - 74HC165 or comparable parallel-to-serial shift register (Can be obtained from the ECE shop)

 ## Setup